 The Overlook sits on the western edge of Loveland where the land starts tilting toward the foothills, and that elevation difference matters more than most buyers realize.
-With 22 new listings hitting the market in just the last 30 days against only 19 active, this neighborhood is cycling inventory faster than it looks.
-If you've been watching prices in southwest Loveland, now is the moment to pay attention.
+This neighborhood cycles inventory actively — sellers come to market with realistic expectations and homes absorb before the month turns over.
+If you've been watching southwest Loveland, the snapshot above has the current numbers worth paying attention to.

 Market Snapshot

-The median sale price of $481,560 puts The Overlook squarely in Loveland's mid-upper tier — above the city's overall median but still accessible compared to similar hillside neighborhoods in Fort Collins or Timnath.
-At $239 per square foot, buyers are getting reasonable value for finished space, particularly on homes built in the late 1990s through mid-2000s that tend to run 2,000–2,800 square feet.
-That price-per-foot hasn't spiked dramatically, which tells me this pocket hasn't been over-discovered yet.
+The Overlook sits in Loveland's mid-upper tier — above the city's overall median but still accessible compared to similar hillside neighborhoods in Fort Collins or Timnath.
+Homes here typically run 2,000–2,800 square feet from the late 1990s through mid-2000s build era.
+The price-per-foot hasn't spiked dramatically, which tells me this pocket hasn't been over-discovered yet.
+See the current market snapshot above for live figures.

-The 39-day average days on market is honest — not red-hot, not stagnant.
-Correctly priced homes here are moving in 2–3 weeks; overpriced listings are sitting and pulling that average up.
-The 0.4% price change over 90 days signals stability rather than appreciation momentum, which is actually a healthier buying environment than the frenzy we saw in 2021–2022 when buyers were waiving everything and regretting it by closing.
+Days on market here is honest — not red-hot, not stagnant.
+Correctly priced homes move in two to three weeks; overpriced listings sit and pull the average up.
+Stability rather than appreciation momentum has been the pattern, which is actually a healthier buying environment than the 2021–2022 frenzy when buyers were waiving everything and regretting it by closing.

 Who Lives Here